Baby, I Love Your Way

 "Baby, I Love Your Way" is a song written and performed by English singer Peter Frampton, released as a single in September 1975.
-It first featured on Frampton's 1975 album, Frampton, where it segues from the previous track "Nassau".
+It first featured on Frampton's fourth album, Frampton (1975), where it segues from the previous track "Nassau".

-A live version of the song was later released on his 1976 multi-platinum album Frampton Comes Alive!, where it gained popularity as a hit song, peaking at number 12 on the US Billboard Hot 100 chart.
+A live version of the song was later released on his 1976 multi-platinum album Frampton Comes Alive!, where it gained popularity as a hit song, peaking at number 12 on the US Billboard Hot 100.
 It also reached number three in Canada.

 Billboard described the live version as an "easy rocker" and said that the portion of the song where Frampton sings the title lyrics made "an effective hook."
 Cash Box called it "an excellent tune" explaining that "primarily, this is an acoustic tune, and Frampton sings with sensitivity over the soft backing."
-Record Worldsaid that although the studio single released the prior year didn't sell well, "this single is...headed for the top."
+Record World said that although the studio single released the prior year didn't sell well, "this single is...headed for the top."

-In 2017, Frampton discussed this song while talking to Washington D.C. lawmakers about inequitable revenue payments from streaming music services like iTunes and Spotify.
+In 2017, Frampton discussed this song while talking to lawmakers in Washington, D.C. about inequitable revenue payments from streaming music services like iTunes and Spotify.
 "For 55 million streams of 'Baby I Love Your Way', I got $1,700," said Frampton.
 "Their jaws dropped and they asked me to repeat that for them."